siskander/Python_Libraries_for_Machine_Learning_Deep_Learning_and_Data_Science/ReadMe.md

 Some Python Libraries for Machine Learning, Deep Learning, and Data Science:
-1. NumPy.
+- NumPy.
-1. Matplotlib.
+- Matplotlib.
-1. Pandas.
+- Pandas.
+- and many more.